 From the outset, I have looked at photography as a passport into the lives of others, the camera as a tool, a key if you like, prying open doors that are simply closed to the majority of us.
 I realized that none of us wants to pass through life without having left some record of our time on Earth, proof, however scant, that we had an impact somehow.
 I think it’s ingrained in our DNA, at a minimum, to leave at least some mark of our passing.
 It’s this knowledge that I’ve used to gain entry to the people and places I wanted to shoot.

 Perhaps most importantly I’ve come to realize that you cannot, must not fear your subject.
 We can be circumspect about approaching those people we want so badly to capture but then, the fact is, none of us wants to be forgotten.
 And therein lies the liberating ideal.
 Now you are granted license to do almost anything you desire, to capture the things you need.

 Sticking a camera in someone’s face was the healthiest way I could think of whereby I could interact with the rest of humanity and gain the deeper understanding I was looking for.
 Once you realize that everyone wants to be remembered, even by a stranger who they may never see again, any trepidation disappears.
 They want the same thing you do, to verify their existence.
 I’m incurably nosey, so it seemed obvious to me that photography was the only logical course of life I could follow.
 I was satisfying two goals at the same time.
 It was therapy of a kind, forcing myself way, way outside my own comfort zone plus I was gaining those insights I so desperately needed.
-To that end, I’m constantly looking around the next corner.
-You just never know what you’ll find and I’m haunted by the thought of what I might not see if I don’t look.
+To that end, I’m always looking around the next corner, constantly haunted by the thought of what I might not see if I don’t look.